atsikiridis/atsikiridis.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I was invited to give a <a href="https://lab42.uva.nl/visit/lab42-talk-artem-tsikiridis-partial-allocations-in-budget-feasible-mechanism-design">talk</a> at the Computational Social Choice Seminar of the University of Amsterdam.
+I gave a <a href="https://lab42.uva.nl/visit/lab42-talk-artem-tsikiridis-partial-allocations-in-budget-feasible-mechanism-design">talk</a> at the Computational Social Choice Seminar of the University of Amsterdam.